 Design and Technology/Biology KS3: The science behind carbohydrates

 Paralympic athlete Jordanne Whiley explains why carbohydrates are important in her diet.
+Meanwhile, Stefan Gates uses a 'sugar shotgun' to illustrate how energy is released from food and creates heat.

 We hear about the difference between complex and simple carbohydrates, their food sources, their function in the body and the energy they release.